 This scene was duplicated in houses of God for many faiths from ‘sea to shining sea.”

 The September 11th attacks came after years of worldwide appeasement of terror in other areas of the world, particularly in Israel.
-But instead of heeding those attacks as warnings, the Western world’s actions toward terrorists such as Yasser Arafat and Osama Bin Laden was to appease them with concessions.
+But instead of heeding those attacks as warnings, the Western world’s actions toward terrorists such as Yasser Arafat and Osama Bin Laden were to appease them with concessions.
 Radical Islamists were taught that terrorism was a legitimate form of political expression.

 Only after 9/11/01 did this country realize that there was a worldwide network of people willing to kill themselves to bring down our way of life.
 Only after 9/11/01 did we stop searching for “criminals” and begin a war against Islamist terrorists